ingo/ingo.github.io/_recipes/magic_mac_and_cheese.md

 author: Morgan
 category: Entrees
 description: A no-boil, no-roux, and no-nonsense recipe for the richest and most flavorful baked mac of your life.
-Its flavor is deliciously complex, yet its method is simple to cook and customize.
 favorite: "\u2713"
 image: magic_mac_and_cheese.jpg
 size: 4 servings